How to choose a driving school in Barnet

 Brunswick Park Road: There are two mini-roundabouts one after the other on Brunswick Park Road in East Barnet - these are great for drilling your roundabout driving.

 High Street: Barnet High Street, also known as the A1000, is the place to be if you’re looking to sharpen up your observation skills - you’ll encounter pedestrians, parked cars, pedestrian crossings and cyclists!

 Barnet Bypass: The Barnet Bypass, part of the A1, is the ideal spot for some dual carriageway practice.
-While you’re there, our driving instructors in Barnet recommend having a go at changing lanes and using slip roads.
+While you’re there, instructors in Barnet recommend having a go at changing lanes and using slip roads.